How to apply for a Student sponsor licence.

-Apply for a Tier 4 sponsor licence if you want to enrol students from outside the European Economic Area (EEA).
+Apply for a Student sponsor licence if you want to enrol international students.

-A Tier 4 sponsor is an education provider that can sponsor international students to study in the UK.
-Some types of institution (academies and state-funded schools) are not eligible to apply for a Tier 4 licence.
+A Student sponsor is an education provider that can sponsor international students to study in the UK.
+Some types of institution (academies and state-funded schools) are not eligible to apply for a Student sponsor licence.
 Read the sponsor guidance to find out if your institution is eligible.

-How to apply for a Tier 4 licence
+How to apply for a Student sponsor licence

 Check that your education provider or institution meets the sponsor requirements in the sponsor guidance and is ready to comply with them.

 - Decide who will fill the sponsor management roles within your institution.

 - Estimate the number of confirmations of acceptance for studies (CAS) you are eligible to apply for in the first year of your licence.

 - Send UK Visas and Immigration (UKVI) the documents listed in sponsor guidance appendix A.